 Alcoy is in Cebu's south some 93 kms from Cebu City

 Alcoy has a number of resorts on its beautiful Tingko Beach, which is probably of one Cebu's most underrated beaches in the south.
 Voda Krasna Beach Resort has the prime location overlooking Tingko Beach, you can rent the couple villas on top of the hill or for more budget conscience try it’s cottages that have been built on top of some huge boulders along the beach.
 Antig Tingko Beach Resort (see video) next door to Voda (on the beach) offers some more basic (and cheaper) options, rooms (fan, cold water) go for P 1100 a night or you can rent their open air cottages P 800.00. (tel +63 32 483 9298).
 It gets busy on the weekends though.
 Up the other side of Tingko Beach is a "beach house" which has 2 (adjoining) rooms (see video) with balcony and can be rented overnight (P 800.00) rooms are basic (fan).
 Cel 092 821 23525.
-Bodo's Bamboo Bar Resort (Triple B Resort) is a little down the road (not on a beach) has a nice view overlooking the ocean and a decent restaurant.
+Bodo's Bamboo Bar Resort (Triple B Resort previously known as BBR) is a little down the road (not on a beach) has a nice view overlooking the ocean and a decent restaurant.
 Another option is the newly opened Meili Beach Resort.
 Below has more details of these resorts in Alcoy.

 Things To See and Do in Alcoy